fakufaku/torchiva/README.rst

 A package for blind source separation and beamforming in `pytorch <https://pytorch.org>`_ .

-* supports many BSS methods
+* supports many BSS and beamforming methods
 * supports memory efficient gradient computation for training neural source models
 * supports batched computations
 * can run on GPU via pytorch